Burry Port Lighthouse

+Burry Port Lighthouse (Goleudy Porth Tywyn) is a lighthouse in Burry Port.

 Burry Port harbour was built between 1830 and 1836 to replace the harbour at Pembrey, located 400 yards to the west.
 Burry Port was once the main coal exporting port for the nearby valleys, but the dock now houses the only marina in Carmarthenshire, and the harbour was dredged especially for this purpose.

 History

 Burry Port Lighthouse is a harbour light with a reflector, and is situated on the west breakwater of the outer harbour.
 It was built in 1842 and was erected with the permission of Trinity House and maintained at the joint expense of the proprietors of Burry Port Harbour and the Commissioners of the Burry Navigation.
 The light consists of a 24 ft white painted, stone, circular tower with a black gallery and red lantern.

 As this was a harbour light, the annual cost of its upkeep, which cost £32 in 1844, was not met by a direct charge to shipping.
 However, in 1845 the superintendent of Burry Port Harbour reported that buoyage dues not exceeding 1d a ton had been regularly charged since the passing of an Act for the ‘Improvement of the Navigation of the Rivers Bury, Loughor and Lliedi’ on 2 July 1813.